konveyor/konveyor.github.io/content/Crane/Tools/customPlugIns.md

 date: 2022-04-14T15:22:29-06:00
 draft: false
 ---
-This document covers how to write a plugin binary using crane-lib.
-It requires:
+Custom plugin binaries can be written using 'crane-lib'.

 **Procedure**